Children can cook!

 It may take a little flexibility and some simple prep work but with the right expectations, your time in the kitchen with your child can be an adventure you'll both enjoy.

-Bringing kids into the kitchen and cooking with them can help:
+Bringing children into the kitchen and cooking with them can help:

 Build basic skills.
 Counting eggs or other ingredients, pouring water into a measuring cup, and tracking what comes first, second, third all supports the development of math skills.
 When you read a recipe together, you introduce new words to your child's vocabulary and promote literacy.
 Following steps in the recipe supports the development of listening skills.